Anomalous Energy Injection in the Gross-Pitaevskii Framework for Turbulence in Neutron Star Glitches

 The Magnus flow, induced by the spin-down of the condensate, reaches a critical velocity that triggers vortex depinning and simultaneous density fluctuations.
 As the condensate approaches the spin-down time $t_s$, the flow enters a turbulent regime driven by this critical velocity.
 After spin-down, turbulent fluctuations persist briefly before decaying due to the absence of external forcing.

 Further, the vortex avalanche triggered by Magnus flow results in an instantaneous recoupling of the superfluid and normal components, accompanied by a rapid transfer of angular momentum.
+However, for system with large number of vortices the expulsion happens slowly~\cite{supp}.
 This abrupt transition in superfluid systems may induce turbulence but cannot be confirmed using density profiles alone.
-To characterize the turbulent flow in the system, we therefore analyze the incompressible and compressible kinetic energy spectra of the condensate.
+To characterize the turbulent flow in the system, we therefore analyze the incompressible kinetic energy spectra of the condensate.

 We characterize the turbulent regimes by using Thomas-Fermi radius $R_{TF}$, the inter-vortex distance $\ell_0$, and the healing length $\xi$.
 For two-dimensional systems, the inter-vortex distance is approximated as $\ell_0 = 1/\sqrt{l_v}$, where $l_v$ represents the vortex density per unit area.